 Pet grief can be as painful and complex as the grief we may feel for a human being.
 How to deal with that and the dilemma many of us may dread – whether to have our pets put to sleep, or not?
-These are some of the questions I asked vet Dr Scott Miller of the (UK) TV show Vet on The Hill.
+These are some of the questions I asked ITV’s This Morning vet Dr Scott Miller.

 1. Relationships with our pets can be close.